carpentries-incubator/intro-image-classification-cnn/episodes/03-build-cnn.md

 ::::::::::::::::::::::::::::::::::::: keypoints

-- Artificial neural networks are a machine learning technique based on a model inspired by groups of neurons in the brain.
+- Artificial neural networks (ANN) are a machine learning technique based on a model inspired by groups of neurons in the brain.
-- Use `.Rmd` files for episodes when you need to generate output
+- Convolution neural networks (CNN) are a type of ANN designed for image classification and object detection
-- Run `sandpaper::check_lesson()` to identify any issues with your lesson
+- The filter size determines the size of the receptive field where information is extracted and the kernel size changes the mathematical structure
-- Run `sandpaper::build_lesson()` to preview your lesson locally
+- A CNN can consist of many types of layers including dense (fully connected), convolutional, pooling, and flatten layers

 ::::::::::::::::::::::::::::::::::::::::::::::::